• There are no suggestions because the search field is empty.

 ." ~Paul Hokemeyer, PhD

 Soccer fields and basketball courts, for example, do not have fences; they have lines that clearly delineate the playing area.
 Each team understands the rules of the game and the consequences of going outside the lines.
-No one is prevented from going outside the lines, but the game is effectively played within the lines.
+No one is prevented from going outside the lines, but the game is played within the lines.

-In any family, nuclear or blended, these lines (or boundaries) are equally important, but they are invisible.
-Setting boundaries in all families protect family values, preserves and builds relationships, and prevents unnecessary issues and misunderstandings.
+Setting boundaries in all families protects family values, preserves and builds relationships, and prevents unnecessary issues and misunderstandings.
 However, due to the complexity of blended families and the different interconnected relationships, healthy boundaries are imperative.

 Although the list of differences can be endless, having a starting point and deciding what is most important for your family is crucial.
 For my blended family’s journey, some specific topics had higher value; therefore, they were more crucial than others in building our family and protecting its sanctity—and sanity!